 12. Teaching: Providing instruction, disseminating knowledge, and evaluating acquisition of knowledge and skill in professional psychology.
-READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 12A.
-Knowledge No expectation at this level Demonstrates awareness of theories of learning and how they impact teaching Demonstrates knowledge of didactic learning strategies and how to accommodate developmental and individual differences 12B.
-Skills No expectation at this level Demonstrates knowledge of application of teaching methods Applies teaching methods in multiple settings

-13. Supervision: Supervision and training in th e professional knowledge base of enhancing and monitoring the professional functioning of others.
-READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTICE 13A.
+READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY TO PRACTIC 12A.
+Knowledge No expectation at this levelDemonstrates awareness of theories of learning and how they impact teachingDemonstrates knowledge of strategies and how to accomm developmental and individual 12B.
+Skills No expectation at this levelDemonstrates knowledge of application of teaching methodsApplies teaching methods in multiple setting others.
+READINESS FOR PRACTICUM READINESS FOR INTERNSHIP READINESS FOR ENTRY 1 13A.
 Expectations and Roles Demonstrates basic knowledge of expectations Demonstrates knowledge of, purpose for, and Understands the ethical, legal, and contextual for supervision roles in supervision issues of the supervisor role 13B.
-Processes and Procedures No expectation at this level Identifies and tracks progress achieving the Demonstrates knowledge of supervision models goals and tasks of supervision; demonstrates and practices; demonstrates knowledge of and basic knowledge of supervision models and effectively addresses limits of competency to practices supervise 13C.
-Skills Development Displays interpersonal skills of communication Demonstrates knowledge of the supervision Engages in professional reflection about one's and openness to feedback literature and how clinicians develop to be clinical relationships with supervisees, as well as skilled professionals supervisees' relationships with their clients 13D.
+Processes and Procedures No expectation at this levelIdentifies and tracks progress achieving the goals and tasks of supervision; demonstrates basic knowledge of supervision models and practicesDemonstrates knowledge of super effectively addresses limits of com supervise 13C.
+Skills Development 13C.
+Skills Development Displays interpersonal skills of communication Demonstrates knowledge of the supervision Engages in professional reflection about one's and openness to feedback literature and how clinicians develop to be clinical relationships with supervisees, as well as supervisees' relationships with their clients 13D.
 Supervisory Practices No expectation at this level Provides helpful supervisory input in peer and Provides effective supervised supervision to less group supervision advanced students, peers, or other service providers in typical cases appropriate to the service setting